-You can contact us at info@sparchery.com and make arrangements to come out and participate in one of our classes to see if this is a good fit.
-We will need to make sure your archer is physically able to use our equipment (if they don’t already have their own), and to make sure they are able to focus in a busy setting so that everyone has a safe and enjoyable experience during class.
+If your young archer is less than 10 years old but would like to still be considered, then please contact us at info@sparchery.com.
+We would like to make arrangements for the archer to come out and participate in one of our classes to see if this is a good fit.
+We have previously accepted some of these younger archers but will need to make sure your archer is physically able to use our equipment (if they don’t already have their own).
+We also want to make sure they are able to focus in a busy setting so that everyone has a safe and enjoyable experience during class.

 Location:

-For directions and a google maps link to our archery range location, go to our “Location Tab
+For directions and a google maps link to our archery range location, go to our “Location Tab”.

 About our Juniors Program